JanuarySnow/TempusVR/README.md

  4. Set the `Modlist Installation Location` to a folder such as `C:\TempusVR`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
     > - The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
- 5. Download the files from the [Missing Manual Downloads](#missing-manual-downloads) section and place them in your designated `Resource Download Location` folder.
- 6. Press the play arrow to begin.
+ 5. Press the play arrow to begin.
- 7. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
+ 6. Turn on your favorite show or a nice long video essay as Wabbajack does its thing.
 Alternatively read through this readme again.
- 8. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
+ 7. If the installation is successful, then rejoice and move onto [post installation](#post-installation-and-optional-setup).
 If the installation is unsuccessful, follow the tips below or the [discord server]([https://discord.gg/4WwqfK5yHg](https://discord.gg/livelymods)) for support.

 ## Problems with installation